Marijuana Withdrawal Symptoms and Signs and Detoxification

 Some people choose a combination of the two, opting to undergo marijuana withdrawal treatment in an inpatient clinic and then transferring to an outpatient basis once detoxification is over.

-Once marijuana withdrawal treatment is complete, further addiction treatment is required in order to keep from relapsing back into marijuana use.
+Once marijuana withdrawal treatment is complete, further addiction treatment is recommended in order to keep from relapsing back into marijuana use.
 Many treatment programs use a combination of individual therapy, group therapy, and therapy sessions that teach the former user how to avoid relapses using specific behavioral techniques.
 Some clinics use a holistic approach, which may involve using alternative medicine or techniques.

 These can include things like music therapy, acupressure, massage, yoga, and art therapy.
 These may or may not be used in conjunction with cognitive-behavioral therapy, psychological counseling, or group counseling.

 Because different programs may be more or less successful with different individuals, many marijuana treatment programs tailor the rehab process specifically to the person.
-If you think you or someone you know has a problem with marijuana use or abuse, call 1-888-935-1318Who Answers? to learn more about your options for dealing with marijuana withdrawal and recovery from addiction.

 |Marijuana Information at a Glance|